The ins and outs of street photography

 Street photography is a popular style for many professionals and budding amateurs.
-Luckily, there are a number of photography workshops in and around Manchester that teach this trend.
+Luckily, Matthew Rycraft, award winning Liverpool Wedding Photographer, offers photography workshops teaching you the fundamentals of photography.

-The city’s Northern Quarter is renowned for its bohemian culture and the popularity of its creative industries.
+Liverpool is renowned for its culture and the popularity of its creative industries.
 As such, the area is a fantastic place to get into street photography.

 What is street photography?